GameDevTecnico/cubos-blog/content/0-2-and-coffee-n-jam.rst

 Clearer Plugin Dependencies :dim:`(@RiscadoA)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the main features of **CUBOS** is its plugin system.
+One of the main features of **Cubos** is its plugin system.
 We structure all of the engine and editor features as plugins, each with its own set of components, systems, and resources.
 The developer ultimately chooses which plugins to include in their game, and may also create their own plugins.

 Plugins may depend on each other.
 One example is the `physics plugin <https://gamedevtecnico.github.io/cubos/docs/group__physics-plugin.html>`_, which depends on the `collisions plugin <https://gamedevtecnico.github.io/cubos/docs/group__collisions-plugin.html>`_.